13Bytes/LabFoodDesk/README.md

 A tool to manage (food)(orders) in the Aerospace Lab.

 ## Development
+This is a NextJS project.
+Some file-conventions apply.

+Start Developing:
 `npm run dev`

 Update types based on current schema: